 Teaching and learning hubs will bring the students together with an expert faculty for symposia, workshops, group working, and individual activities.
-Faculty will be drawn from QMUL and the Institute of Prehospital Care.
+Lecturers and faculty are a mix of QM academics, clinicians from the IoPHC, and other experts in relevant fields.